shogren/20-React-Portfolio/README.md

 ## Additional Notes

-Currently, the contact form does have a backend that sends an email.
+Currently, the contact form does not have a backend that sends an email.
 That functionality will be added later.

 The app can be found live at [https://shogren.github.io/20-React-Portfolio/](https://shogren.github.io/20-React-Portfolio/)